BrianTiedjen/Brian-Tiedjen-IT1025/Lab 2/readme.md

  The color #ff016b per the website https://www.colorhexa.com/ff016b states that "The hexadecimal color #ff016b has RGB values of R:255, G:1, B:107 and CMYK values of C:0, M:1, Y:0.58, K:0.
 Its decimal value is 16712043."

  The problem with the color is that it is a high constrast that is problematic for people with vision or color defficencys but I am color blind and did not see a diffrence so I don't fully understand this.

+#conclusion

+Through this lab I learned how the parts of a computer work together and how it thinks to give a result to the user in the end of its exactuion.